Thejaswi-K/Codepath-project-9/README.md

 ### SQL Injection (SQLi)
 > Blue

-We can inject "%27%20OR%20SLEEP(5)=0--%27" into the id parameter's value and make the server sleep for 5 seconds
+We can inject "%27%20OR%20SLEEP(5)=0--%27" into the id parameter's value and make the database sleep for 5 seconds
 ### GIF Walkthrough
 ![SQLi](https://user-images.githubusercontent.com/34077891/58156947-256fcd00-7c2c-11e9-967a-e328a52a7184.gif)